SebRenon/Thunder/README.md

 	- Retrofit to define and execute the requests to the backend

 The module is an Android Library because I imagined in the future, we might want to provide UI components or Android specific features...
 If not, making it a pure Java module wouldn't take too long.

-I couldn't find a clear or official way to generate an aar file with all the module's dependencies without publishing it somewhere.
-If there is one, I would love to know how! :)

 I left comments in the code, but let me know if there is any questions!